humio/humio-operator/docs/README.md

 TEST SUITE: None
 ```

-## TODO(mike): FIGURE OUT SCC PROBLEM.
-INSTALLING HELM CHART OUGHT TO BE ENOUGH ON OPENSHIFT

 ## Create Humio cluster

 At this point, we should have the humio-operator installed, so all we need to spin up the Humio cluster is to construct a YAML file containing the specifics around the desired configuration.
 We will be using the following YAML snippet: